-Enabling customers to choose regional languages preferences for apps are common enough.
+Enabling customers to choose regional language preferences for apps are common enough.
 But you should think about localizing your app for regional locals' cultures & traditions and tailor your app features and its content accordingly.

 Happy families sipping eggnog and smiling at each other over holiday dinners make for perfect holiday movies.
 Real families, however, can be found using social media to greet each other and celebrate.
-And when they are online, you can lure them to your apps and stay active for prompt response to queries, making holidays effortless to enjoy.
+And when they are online, you can lure them to your apps and stay active for prompt responses to queries, making holidays effortless to enjoy.

-Special offers or give something for free
+Special offers or gives something for free

 While some gifts are popular every holiday season, trends change over time.
 Updated technologies are developed, new use cases become relevant and people's tastes evolve.
-The same concept adhering to the fundamentals while also adapting to evolving changes is also true for App Store creative sets.
+The same concept of adhering to the fundamentals while also adapting to evolving changes is also true for App Store creative sets.

 Adding special holiday features or special in-app purchases is another way to entice users to download or re-engage with your app.
-Share in the celebration mood delight your customers.
+Share in the celebration mood and delight your customers.
 Drop off the cost of few features or enable customers to download app free of cost, just for the holidays.
 Consider adding "gifts" for your users like extra coins/in-app currency or holiday bundles at a reduced cost for a period.

 Ultimately, it is up to you and your team to use the best discretion while cultivating your holiday messaging, app store listing, and creative strategies.
 By all means, test everything and measure the results and maybe you'll be surprised with your findings!
 There is no guarantee that adding holiday seasonality to your store listing will work, but there is no guarantee that it won't either.